Purpose and Vision

 - Capstone Deliverable: Either a strategic mini-project co-developed with the host institution or a leadership reflection.

-- June–December 2026: Shadowing experiences and workshops.
+- June–December 2026: Shadowing experience(s) and workshops

-- January 2027: Brief presentations at TCCAO Winter Retreat.
+- January 2027: Brief presentations at TCCAO Winter Retreat

 Value Proposition